DanielKrawisz/Entropy/Physics.md

 ### Euclidian Space

 There are two kinds of Euclidian space.
 One of them is the space that was actually studied by Euclid and the other is what modern mathematicians call Euclidian space, which is quite different although superficially similar.
 We will use the later but explain the differences with the former.
 The essentials of Euclidian space, from the modern perspective, are that it comes with notions of distance and angle and that it is flat.
 Euclid's original space had these properties but it also was two-dimensional and relied entirely on compass and straightedge constructions.
 A compass is a device for drawing circles and a straightedge is for drawing straight lines.
 It is through the use of these devices that consistent notions of distance and angle emerged in Euclid.
 However, they also resulted in a different notion of magnetude than we use today.
 Euclid did not have a concept of the real numbers, which are foundational in modern treatments.
 All magnetudes in Euclid are what we would now call algebraic numbers, which means that they correspond to solutions of rational polynomials.
 And not just any polynomial either.
 The intersections of straight lines with straight lines, straight lines with circles, and circles with circles correspond to basic polynomials that can be combined with one another to produce more polynomials via methods that correspond to geometric constructions.
 The set of polynomials that can be constructed in this manner is not the full set of rational polynomials.
-Consequently there are many numbers that seem quite natural to us that Euclid could not construct, for example $\sqrt{7}$ was completely beyond Euclid.
+Consequently there are many numbers that seem quite natural to us that Euclid could not construct, for example $\sqrt{7}$ was entirely beyond Euclid.

+The limitations of compass and straight edge constructions were understood by ancient mathematicians in terms of three famous problems that they could not solve: the trisection of an angle, the doubling of the cube, and the construction of a circle with the same area as a given square.
+Much of modern mathematics was founded through investigations into what made these problems unsolvable by Euclid.

-Modern mathematicians use the real numbers, which are defined in terms of limits of rational numbers.
+However, physicists don't care about any of that and don't know anything about compass and straight edge constructions.
+Modern physicists use the real numbers, which are defined in terms of limits of rational numbers.
+They have no touble trisecting an angle if they feel like it.

 Any sequence of rational numbers with a limit is a real number.
 Real numbers turn out to be quite bizarre when you bring them into set theory, but we do not have to imagine that we ever have a set of all real numbers so that is not a problem.
 However, there is a potential problem due to a consequence of Godel's theorems, which is that it is not necessarily the case that two convergent sequences of rational numbers can be proven to be either equal or unequal.

-Real numbers turn into a big problem in physics later when we do quantum field theory.
+Real numbers turn into a big problem in physics later when we get to quantum field theory.

 Thus, the modern notion of space as continuous needs to be viewed as an idealization that we cannot currently avoid, not knowing enough about what it is *really* like on a small scale.